daredevilkinng/Telegram-Scrapperz/README.md

 # The program is paid worth of simple amount 25$.

-# NOTE: You can scrape the members only from a Group **NOT A CHANNEL.** Don't get fooled by anyone Telegram has changed it's policies you can scrape members from any channel only if you're the "ADMIN" of scrapping group

 # REGESTRING
 Go to offcial telegram link https://core.telegram.org/ and login with with the phone number regitered on telegram.